 MRV hit record of pre-sales in 2014, reaching R\$ 6.0 billion, as a result of the market position achieved by the Company and, mainly, by the recogmnition of MRV brand all over the country, which is considered sinonynous with quality.

-Throughout 2015, we reported solid operating and financial results.
-The annual cash generation was the highest in the Company's history, reaching R\$ 806 million, with 14 consecutive quarters of generation, keeping pace and balance of our operations even in times of political and economic uncertainties.
+Throughout 2016, we reported solid operating and financial results.
+The annual cash generation reached R\$ 511 million, with 18 consecutive quarters of generation, keeping pace and balance of our operations even in times of political and economic uncertainties.